-Launched as a mutual agreement between the United States and select countries, its primary goal is to boost economic growth and promote trade partnerships between these nations.
+Launched as a mutual agreement between the United States and certain countries, its primary goal is to boost economic growth and promote trade partnerships between these nations.

-The visa E2 USA is a sought-after program due to its attractive benefits.
-It offers fast processing time, access to a larger market, favorable tax structures, and status and work authorization for dependent family members,
+The Visa E2 USA is a sought-after program due to its attractive benefits.
+It offers fast processing time, access to a larger market, favorable tax structures, and status and work authorization for dependent family members, which is more than one person.

-In this complete guide to the E2 visa, you’ll read about the potential benefits, requirements, application process, program costs, and processing time.
+In this complete guide to the E2 visa, you’ll read about the potential benefits of visa holders, requirements, application process, program costs, and processing time.

 What is E2 Visa?

 Also known as the E-2 Treaty Investor Visa, this program has a significant economic impact.
 It enables people or company employees to invest in a U.S. business.
-These foreign investments must be active, at risk, and indicate that you are allocating enough funds to run the business.
+The foreign investment must be active, at risk, and indicate that visa applicants are allocating enough funds to run the business.

-The E2 visa USA is a non-immigrant visa, which doesn’t provide a Green Card.
-However, it allows individuals from treaty countries to enter the United States to invest a substantial amount of capital in a business, including startups, franchises, and existing businesses.
+The E2 Visa USA doesn’t provide a permanent residence (or Green Card).
+However, it allows nonimmigrant treaty investors to enter the United States to invest a substantial amount of capital in a U.S business, including startups, franchises, and existing businesses.

 Benefits of E2 Visa USA

 • Temporary residence.
-You can live and work in the U.S. as long as your business is operational and your visa is valid.
+Visa applicants can live and work in the U.S. as long as their business is operational and their E status is valid.

 • Family eligibility.
-Your spouse can apply for an employment authorization document (sometimes referred to as a work permit) from the US Department of Homeland Security.
+A spouse or other family members can apply for an employment authorization document (sometimes referred to as a work permit) from the US Department of Homeland Security.
 Your unmarried children (under 21 years) can attend school without a separate student visa.

 • Flexible business type.
-You can work with different kinds of businesses, from retail to service, as long as they meet the investment criteria.
+Treaty investors can work with different kinds of businesses, from retail to service, as long as they meet the investment criteria.

 • Open travel.
-You can travel to and from the U.S. without any restrictions.
+Treaty investors can travel to and from the U.S. without any restrictions.

 • Quick processing time.
 The U.S. Consulate process varies but usually takes around two weeks to four months.
 It is faster and more convenient than many other types of visas.

 • Renewable.
-The E2 visa provides an initial stay of two years.
+The E-2 Visa provides an initial stay of up to two years.
 But, it can last anywhere from three months to five years.
-It can be extended indefinitely if your business is active and meets the visa requirements.
+The E status can be extended indefinitely if your business is active and meets the visa requirements.

 • No minimum level of education.
-You do not need a university degree or special qualifications to apply for a US E2 visa.
-But, you need to prove that you are in a position to manage the business.
+Visa applicants do not need a university degree or special qualifications to apply for a US E2 Visa.
+But you need to prove that you are in a position to manage the U.S business.

-• No set minimum investment amount.
+• No set E-2 Visa minimum investment.
 There is no minimum amount funds invested to apply for the E2 visa.
 The U.S. government requires a substantial amount, which depends on the exact nature of your business.

-• Pathway to permanent residency.
-While the E2 visa doesn’t provide a permanent residency status, you can convert it into a Green Card.
+• Pathway to permanent residence.
+While the E-2 Visa doesn’t provide a permanent residence status, you can convert it into a Green Card.
 You would need to use your E-2 business to increase the investment and qualify for an EB-5 visa.
 Then you would secure sponsorship or apply for a National Interest Waiver.

 E2 USA Visa Requirements